bsclifton/Clifton.Payment/README.md

 1. The [developers have stated](https://developer.payeezy.com/content/preferred-integration-first-data) that the RESTful version is intended to be the new version.
 This means new features will be added to it.
 2. The older SOAP library only supports US merchants while the RESTful version supports US/UK and more countries/regions coming soon.
 3. There are [way more examples available](https://github.com/payeezy/payeezy_direct_API) which show how to integrate with the RESTful APIs (in several programming languages).

-If you're still interested, the documentation about the older SOAP API can be [found here](https://support.payeezy.com/hc/en-us/articles/204029989-First-Data-Payeezy-Gateway-Web-Service-API-Reference-Guide-).

-The old SOAP integration I put together had the following configurable parameters:
-* keyId
-* hmacKey
-* id
-* password

-You'll have to [sign up for a demo account](https://support.payeezy.com/hc/en-us/articles/203730579-Global-Gateway-e4-Demo-Accounts) to get those values.
-Once logged in, you can go to the Administration tab (top right) and then pick "Terminals".
-Find the eCommerce terminal and click it for details.
-You'll find the id (Gateway ID) and password on the default screen ("details").
-You can find the Key id / Hmac key on the "API Access" screen.